billettg/npmhome/README.md

 - NEW - Mobile support
 - NEW - Hotkey support
-- NEW - Automatically fetched icons
+- NEW - Dynamic icon fetching
 - Automatically populated dashboard
 - No authentication required other than initially setting up the config.json as this happens automatically using the API with bearer tokens
 - Clean and simple interface which has now been streamlined